AzraeDomilite/BSQ/README.md

 Additionally, the code was written by two coding beginners, so errors and a lack of rigor in the code are to be expected while reading it.
 Any corrections are welcome.

+If you are using a dark theme, the formulas may be hard to read.
+Click on them!

 ## Step one : Precomputation

 This is our precomputing formula: